Caption This, Reason That: VLMs Caught in the Middle: Results

 \subsubsection{Fine-tuning VLMs}

 We investigated whether fine-tuning Qwen2.5-VL-7B on random CVR tasks leads to improvements on the core cognitive tasks of the PAM dataset (\emph{Perception, Attention, and Memory}; Table \ref{tab:lora-PAM-cvr-avg}).
+To prove the generalization of the fine-tuning, we also performed LoRA fine-tuning on Qwen2.5-VL-32B model on the same data (see Table \ref{tab:lora-PAM-cvr-avg-32b}).
 We used supervised fine-tuning with LoRA on randomly generated CVR tasks (please see Section~\ref{app:sft-lora} for method details).
 We found that fine-tuning on even 1,000 trials yields large gains in performance on core cognitive tasks, and the performance gains further increase with additional data.
 Similar to our method of self-captioning, fine-tuning appears to disproportionately improve location-based PAM task performance.
 Unsurprisingly, training on 100,000 held-out CVR task trials improved CVR task performance the most.

 While these results are promising, standard LoRA methods are known to be prone to overfitting \citep{lin2024loradropoutsparsityregularizer, chang2025loraggpomitigatingdoubledescent, chen2024bilora}.
-To make sure no severe overfitting has occurred in the Qwen2.5-VL-7B model after fine-tuning, we benchmark the LoRA fine-tuned models along with the base model on MMBench and MMMU-Pro.
-Table \ref{tab:mmmu-results} shows that supervised LoRA fine-tuning on CVR tasks can provide modest improvements to MMBench.
+To mitigate this risk and make sure no severe overfitting has occurred in the Qwen2.5-VL-7B model during fine-tuning, we experimented with several dropout rates.
+Our training runs with lower dropout ratios (0.0 and 0.1) experienced overfitting, resulting in a rise in the validation loss during training.
+Consequently, we selected a dropout rate of 0.2 for our final models.
+To further assess generalization, we benchmark the LoRA fine-tuned models along with the base model on MMBench, MMMU-Pro and VQAv2.
+Table \ref{tab:mmmu-results}, \ref{tab:vqa_accuracy_grouped_basic} shows that supervised LoRA fine-tuning on CVR tasks can provide modest improvements to MMBench and VQAv2.
 However, performance on MMMU-Pro slightly decreases when fine-tuned on smaller dataset sizes.